NSLS-II/app-deploy-tools/README.md

 # git-mrt - Git MonoRepoTools

-git-mrt is a developer tool to simplify working with monorepo.
-It uses 'git sparse-checkout' and 'git filter-repo' to provide means of working with monorepo subdirectories as if they were a separate repository.
+git-mrt is a developer tool to simplify the extraction and reintegration of subdirectories from a singular "Monorepo", which contains code from a variety of locations.
+Using the tools 'git sparse-checkout' to allow for partial cloning of the monorepo and 'git filter-repo' to simplify the splitting and reintegration of subdirectories as local git repositories, this tool allows developers to work with subsections of a larger repository using familiar commands with minimal overhead.

 ## Basic usage

+Any usage of this tool creates or modifies a local copy of a partial clone of the monorepo, which will be located at "${HOME}/.monorepo" unless otherwise specified.

-git-mrt sparse-clones the monorepo for local usage.
-From that, the following operations are supported:
+Currently, the following operations are supported:

 * `git mrt clone <subdir_in_monorepo>` - extract a subdirectory from the monorepo.
 The subdirectory must be specified and it must specified in the form of something like `xf/srx/mc01`.